How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 How do I find my state's approved rate filings?

-Most state Departments of Insurance maintain a searchable online database of rate filings.
+Most state Departments of Insurance maintain a searchable online database of rate filings, and the NAIC's SERFF Filing Access portal also provides public access to filings in participating states.
 You can typically search by insurer name, line of business (personal auto), and filing date.
-Some states provide full public access to the actuarial support documents; others provide summary-level data.
-The NAIC (National Association of Insurance Commissioners) website also provides links to each state's DOI.
+Some states provide full public access to the actuarial support documents; others provide summary-level data only.
+The NAIC website also provides direct links to each state's DOI, making it a useful starting point.
+The SERFF system is currently undergoing a major modernization with AI-assisted compliance tools expected to streamline filings going forward.

 If my insurer's rate increase was approved by the state, can I still challenge it?

 Yes — state approval means the rate is legally permissible, not that it was correctly applied to your specific policy.
-If your personal rate increase includes errors (incorrect driving record, wrong vehicle classification, erroneous claims history), those are grounds to dispute the increase directly with your insurer or via a DOI complaint.
-If you believe a factor used to rate your policy — such as a credit score — was applied in violation of state law, that is also grounds for a formal complaint.
+If your personal rate increase includes errors — incorrect driving record, wrong vehicle classification, erroneous claims history, or inaccurate telematics data — those are grounds to dispute the increase directly with your insurer or via a DOI complaint.
+If a factor such as a credit score was applied in violation of state law, that is also grounds for a formal complaint regardless of whether the overall rate filing was approved.
+Understanding what's driving rate increases in 2026 can help you evaluate whether the increase applied to your policy is consistent with broader market conditions.

 Compare Car Insurance Rates in Ohio